clojure-doc/clojure-doc.github.io/content/md/articles/language/concurrency_and_parallelism.md

  * Counters (e.g. message rates in event processing)
  * Collections (e.g. recently processed events)

-Agents can be used for offloading arbitrary computations to a thread pool, however, only starting with Clojure 1.5 they can provide the same flexiblity as JDK executors (thread pools).
+Agents can be used for offloading arbitrary computations to a thread pool, and they can provide the same flexibility as JDK executors (thread pools).